 In a perfect world, every child would have the benefit of waking up to two loving parents every Christmas morning.
-The sad reality is that many parents do not stay together and in those cases it is crucial to establish holiday custody schedules that allow the children to experience the joy of the holidays with each parent.
+The sad reality is that many parents do not stay together and in those cases, a Christmas custody schedule becomes extremely useful.
 As a Raleigh Divorce Lawyer for over fourteen years, I have seen all kinds of holiday custody schedules and before you decide what kind of schedule works for you, there are several factors you should consider.

 North Carolina school systems release for Christmas several days before the actual holiday and resume after New Years Day.
-The same principal is true of Thanksgiving, Easter, and some other holidays.
+The same principle is true of Thanksgiving, Easter, and some other holidays.
 If you address the holiday only, you are dividing only a day or two, while addressing the holiday as a break from school and dividing that time period you will be dividing more time.
-Either method is acceptable if it works for the children and the parents.
+Either method is acceptable if it works for the children and their parents.

 Do you have custody every other weekend or some other limited custody schedule during the school year?
-If so, you may benefit from treating the holiday schedules as the entire break from school and dividing or alternating that period as opposed to simply dealing the actual holiday itself.
+If so, you may benefit from treating the holiday schedules as the entire break from school and dividing or alternating that period as opposed to simply dealing with the actual holiday itself.

 If the custodial schedule was set up the way it is (you having most of the custodial time during the school year) mainly due to school, then consider dividing longer school breaks equally if it will benefit your children.
-If the regular custody schedule was set up as result of the other parent not particularly wanting or being capable of having more custodial time, consider limiting holiday schedules to the dividing the holidays themselves.
+If the regular custody schedule was set up as a result of the other parent not particularly wanting or being capable of having more custodial time, consider limiting holiday schedules to dividing the holidays themselves.

 Typical Christmas Schedules Examples

 - (Mom or Dad)’s visitation shall continue until the first day of school after the Christmas holiday when the child is returned to school at which time the regular custodial schedule shall resume.
-This schedule will not typically be equal however the blocks can be alternated and the exchange day may of course be whatever the parties wish.
+This schedule will not typically be equal however the blocks can be alternated and the exchange day may, of course, be whatever the parties wish.

-- Dividing the holiday.
-(Mom or Dad) shall have custodial time with the minor children for Christmas beginning on December 24th at 9:00 am and ending on December 25th at 2:00 pm when he/she shall return the minor child.
+- (Mom or Dad) shall have custodial time with the minor children for Christmas beginning on December 24th at 9:00 am and ending on December 25th at 2:00 pm when he/she shall return the minor child.

 - For example, many people are disappointed that their failure to specify “Labor Day” as the entire Labor Day Weekend has resulted in a thwarted beach trip or other surprises.

 - Agreements to “agree” are not agreements at all.
 One cannot agree to some unspecified concept.
 Regardless of how amicable the parties are, all custody terms should be defined at least in the event the parties are unable to agree.
-Courts cannot order parties to “agree” to a substantial custodial term, however parents often settle custody disputes in Consent Orders or Separation Agreements with a provision that they “agree to divide holidays” or “share the holidays” or some other language that defers the decision.
+Courts cannot order parties to “agree” to a substantial custodial term, however, parents often settle custody disputes in Consent Orders or Separation Agreements with a provision that they “agree to divide holidays” or “share the holidays” or some other language that defers the decision.

 - The key is to consider what will happen when school or preschool begins.
-Most Agreements or Consent Custody Orders will not automatically change when the children begins school.
+Most Agreements or Consent Custody Orders will not automatically change when the children begin school.
 Work with your Family Law Attorney in creating a mechanism to change of review the holiday and custody schedule upon enrollment.

 Factors to Consider in Holiday Custodial Schedules

-- Family traditions and gatherings.
+- Family traditions and gatherings

-- Travel planning and needs.
+- Travel planning and needs

-- Costs of travel.
+- Costs of travel

-- Potential for new family traditions after a divorce.
+- Potential for new family traditions after a divorce

-- The needs of the children to spend time with each parent.
+- The needs of the children to spend time with each parent

 If you are facing a separation or divorce this Christmas season, remember that you are not alone.
 While everything may be harder this year, remember that you have the power to make it better.
-Consider putting all of your energy into making this Christmas the best it in can be for your children.
-Avoid the temptation to skip the holiday parties and family get together.
+Consider putting all of your energy into making this Christmas the best it can be for your children.
+Avoid the temptation to skip the holiday parties and family get-togethers.
 Try something new and special like buying a live tree to decorate or taking the kids to a show or on a short trip.
 This year may be tough, but moving on with your life and helping your children adjust can be accomplished one step at a time.